Schrausser/The_Nuremberg_Chronicle_1493_Sources/NC_src_origins2.md

 Key Comparisons

-**Table 1**.
+**Table 2**.
 Eleatic School	 vs. Megarian School.
 ~~~
 Feature 			Eleatic School																		Megarian School

 Founder				Parmenides of Elea (c.
-5th century BC)	Euclid of Megara (c.
-4th century BC), a pupil of Socrates
+5th c.
+BC)													Euclid of Megara (c.
+4th c.
+BC), a pupil of Socrates
 Primary Concept		The One (Being): Reality is a single, unchanging, and indivisible "Being."
 The Good: Identified the Socratic "Good" with the Eleatic "One," arguing they are the same reality.
 View of Change		Change, motion, and plurality are complete illusions of the senses.
 Motion and growth are figments of the senses; only the "Good" truly exists.
 Methodology			Known for Zeno’s Paradoxes, used to prove that motion is impossible through logic.
 Developed Eristic (the art of dispute), using logical puzzles and the reductio ad absurdum.
 Legacy				Influenced Plato and established the foundations of ontology.
 Influenced Stoic logic and developed famous paradoxes like "The Liar."
 ~~~

 Key Differences & Evolutions